Mikebiacsi/3TierApp/README.md

 ## Overview

 This document outlines the high-level design for migrating and modernizing a three-tier enterprise application to Microsoft Azure.
 The solution is designed for global access, high availability (99.99%), strong security controls, and compliance with regulations such as GDPR.
-Infrastructure will be provisioned using **Terraform** and automated through **Azure DevOps** pipelines.
+Infrastructure will be provisioned using **Terraform** and automated through **GitHub Actions**.

 ---